-According to the Diamond Trading Company, 75% of all diamonds sold are round.
+According to multiple sources, round-cut diamonds are the most popular diamond shape.
 But don’t let that sway you.
 Other basic shapes include princess, marquise, oval, emerald and pear, not to mention asscher, radiant or cushion shapes.
 Choose the one that suits her best.

-Searching for perfection?
+Searching for the perfect diamond shape?
 Consider a Hearts On Fire diamond, where being “perfect” is in their every being.
 Who can argue with The World’s Most Perfectly Cut Diamond and the attention to detail given to the diamond-making process that goes far beyond industry standard?

 If you're still a little confused on what type of diamond you should purchase, fear not.
 We compiled a list of questions to ask your jeweler when selecting a diamond your soon-to-be fiancée will love.